 If you are certain that the issue doesn’t stem from anything you may have overlooked, you can then proceed to arrange a refund with your supplier.
 The funds may take a couple of days to reappear in your bank account, however, you should get your money back.

 One of the biggest causes of issues with energy suppliers stems from the provider recording inaccurate metering information.
 If your metering information is incorrect, the estimations for your bills are also.

 For businesses affected by inaccurate metering, it can be an inconvenience at best.

 - Recording information from the wrong meter

 - Suppliers not reading your meter often enough

 You can identify whether a clear mistake has been made on your meter readings by taking a reading yourself and submitting it to your supplier to ensure that the information is accurate.

 Inconvenient though it is, mistakes can happen, an engineer may just have done something as clumsy as misread or incorrectly record the wrong meter reading for your premises.

-If you suspect there is a problem with your meter, your supplier could ask you to take readings once a day for a week to monitor your consumption.
 If the fault is not uncovered at this point, your business gas or electricity supplier will carry out some tests to check if the meter itself is damaged or faulty.